-Get to know Scott!
+Get To Know Scott!

 Scott has traveled to over twenty origin countries in his quest for the world’s best coffees.
 These adventures have allowed Scott to learn about many cultures –both ancient and modern – and about growing and processing techniques.
 The thread that ties it all together is the people Scott has met, all of whom share a common passion for coffee and appreciate how much effort goes into growing the great beans required to make a perfect cup of coffee.
 As Scott says, “Our partners in coffee-growing countries are the true heroes who make what we do possible.
-Our job is to take their great raw materials and through blending, roasting and brewing let their coffee express its character with as much purity as possible.”
+Our job is to take their great raw materials and through blending, roasting and brewing, let their coffee express its character with as much purity as possible.”

-“I’ve been very fortunate to see coffee flowering on volcanic mountainsides in Guatemala, to see what goes into harvesting perfect ripe, red cherry,” says Scott, “and being able to share that with others is a responsibility I feel I owe to every coffee grower.”
+“I’ve been very fortunate to see coffee flowering on volcanic mountainsides in Guatemala, to see what goes into harvesting perfectly ripe, red cherry,” says Scott, “and being able to share that with others is a responsibility I feel I owe to every coffee grower.”